footzi/file-fairy/README.md

 # 😽🪄 File Fairy

-**If you're tired of constantly creating the same files and folders, this package will save you time!**
+**If you're tired of constantly creating the same files and folders, or you are creating too much boilerplate code, this package will save you time!**

-**Use default templates with options or create your own**
+**You can use default templates with options or create your own.**

 ## Install
 You have several options:
 1. Install in your project
-   - Run `npm install file-fairy -D`
+   - run `npm install file-fairy -D`
-   - Add `ff.config.json` in the root folder, if you want to customize the package
+   - add `ff.config.json` in the root folder of your project, if you want to customize the package
 2. Global install
-   - Run `npm install file-fairy -g`
+   - run `npm install file-fairy -g`
-   - Add `ff.config.json` in the root folder, if you want to customize the package
+   - add `ff.config.json` in the root folder of your project, if you want to customize the package
 3. Installation in a project with a non-frontend stack
-   - Be sure that you are using [node.js](https://nodejs.org/en/download) higher than 16 version
+   - be sure that you are using [node.js](https://nodejs.org/en/download) higher than 16 version
-   - Run `npm install file-fairy -g`
+   - run `npm install file-fairy -g`
-   - Be sure to add `ff.config.json` in the root folder
+   - be sure to add `ff.config.json` in the root folder of your project

 ## Using default templates
 Use `ff g {alias} {path} --{options}` for generate default template, where